skartik-sk/blinks-mini/README.md

 Reclaim Protocol collects engagement data (e.g., Instagram views) and generates zkTLS proofs, ensuring that the engagement is real and verified.

 ### 4. **Payment Distribution**
-Once engagement is verified, payments are processed through a secure escrow smart contract on Solana, ensuring influencers are rewarded fairly and without delay.
+Once engagement is verified, payments are processed through a secure escrow programs on Solana, ensuring influencers are rewarded fairly and without delay.

 ---